-Below we’ll discuss the implications of ACA Section 1557, the Final Rule of 2020, and the changes that occurred.
+Below we’ll discuss the implications of ACA Section 1557, the Final Rule of 2020, and the changes.
 Then, we’ll answer a few frequently asked questions and explain how to get help with Medicare plan options regardless of your situation.

-Section 1557 doesn’t allow health programs and activities that receive federal funds to discriminate based on the disparities listed above.
+Section 1557 doesn’t allow health programs and activities that receive federal funds to discriminate based on the abovementioned disparities.